Motivational quotes are ruining your life

 - “If opportunity doesn’t knock, build a door.”

 You know what inspires me?
-Actually doing the fucking work.
+Doing the fucking work.

 Real work or real artistry doesn’t happen by reading quotes on social media.
 It happens when you actually do the work (which requires social media to be turned off).